mykelalvis/FATESRD/fate-srd.com/Other/three-rocketeers-no-skill-swashbuckling-SRD.md

 - Attacks harm your opponent.
 - Defense prevents harm.
-- [[create advantage]] changes the story for someone’s benefit by introducing new aspects into play.
+- [[create advantage]] changes the story for someone's benefit by introducing new aspects into play.
 - Overcome removes some obstacle, often an aspect, that stands in the way.

 What action is being taken should be clearly stated before the dice are picked up or skill bonuses are tallied.

 ## Turn Order

 At the start of a conflict, establish the turn order.
 Rocketeers tally a bonus from their character aspects as if they were taking an action.
 Any aspect that implies the character is quick or good at spotting incoming trouble will work.
 Major NPCs use their **Quick** approach while mooks default to Mediocre (+0) unless they are skilled at something relevant, like fencing or vigilance.
-Keep in mind that some swordplay stunt elements may modify a character’s bonus when establishing turn order.
+Keep in mind that some swordplay stunt elements may modify a character's bonus when establishing turn order.

 ## Stunts